grappafinance/core-cash/docs/audit-nov-2022.md

 * Are there scenarios where the settlement price cannot be reported quickly enough after expiry (especially for stable assets)?
 * Are there scenarios where no one can report a valid price?
 * Any centralization risk except that owner can set aggregators?

+### CrossMarginEngine

+* Can someone use the engine to create under collateralized options